Muninder Adavelli is a core team member and Digital Growth Strategist at Techjury. With a strong bac... | See full bio

-Updated · May 28, 2023
+Updated · Jul 28, 2023

-To learn more about how these contributed to screen times, Here are some statistics regarding daily average screen times:
+To learn more about how these contributed to screen times, here are some statistics regarding daily average screen times:

 Since 2016, the average time spent on social media is 2 hours.
 When the pandemic restrictions had eased, widespread mobile use had also decreased.
 However, this is not the case for social media, as it still increased by 3 minutes since 2021.

 Among the 45 countries surveyed, Japan had the least daily screen time.
 They're only averaging at 3 hours and 45 minutes.

-Connection to family and friends is leading second, according to 53.7% of users.
+Connection to family and friends is the second reason for internet usage, according to 53.7% of users.
 Hence, the massive traffic on social media apps.
 Other reasons include keeping up with the news and watching TV shows, videos, or movies.

 The average American spends 6 hours and 59 minutes browsing the internet on their devices.
 It is slightly above the global average but tied with Singapore's daily average.

 Spending hours on screen and online can be justifiable.
 For instance, if it's work-related, device use could take up at least 8 hours daily.
-However, 41% of surveyed U.S. adults have difficulty managing device usage.
+However, 41% of surveyed US adults have difficulty managing device usage.

 It has become quite common to let young children watch television.
 A survey by Pew Research reveals that 88% of parents say their child interacts or uses TV.
 At the same time, 67% of parents allow their children to interact or use a tablet computer.

-Another common trend with kids nowadays is getting their own devices at a young age.
+Another common trend with kids nowadays is getting their devices at a young age.
 78% of parents say that the primary purpose they give smartphones to their kids is for communication.
 This data is not surprising, given that we are in the age of hyperconnection.

 (Common Sense Media)